Environmental remediation: Remediation standards

 In the United States, the most comprehensive set of Preliminary Remediation Goals (PRGs) is from the Environmental Protection Agency (EPA) Regional Screening Levels (RSLs).
 A set of standards used in Europe exists and is often called the Dutch standards.
 The European Union (EU) is rapidly moving towards Europe-wide standards, although most of the industrialised nations in Europe have their own standards at present.
 In Canada, most standards for remediation are set by the provinces individually, but the Canadian Council of Ministers of the Environment provides guidance at a federal level in the form of the Canadian Environmental Quality Guidelines and the Canada-Wide Standards|Canada-Wide Standard for Petroleum Hydrocarbons in Soil.

 Site assessment

 Once a site is suspected of being contaminated there is a need to assess the contamination.
 Often the assessment begins with preparation of a Phase I Environmental Site Assessment.
 The historical use of the site and the materials used and produced on site will guide the assessment strategy and type of sampling and chemical analysis to be done.
 Often nearby sites owned by the same company or which are nearby and have been reclaimed, levelled or filled are also contaminated even where the current land use seems innocuous.
+Off-site contamination of nearby sites often occur through decades of emissions to soil, groundwater, and air.
 For example, a car park may have been levelled by using contaminated waste in the fill.
-Also important is to consider off site contamination of nearby sites often through decades of emissions to soil, groundwater, and air.
 Ceiling dust, topsoil, surface and groundwater of nearby properties should also be tested, both before and after any remediation.
 This is a controversial step as: